 - (c) Identify and explore potential future scenarios for a clinical communication system.

 This project recognises the evolution of digital disruption within the healthcare sector that has been rapidly accelerating due to the pandemic, and the urgent need to modernise communications to align with the modernisation of healthcare delivery.
 Evidence on how we can best support clinicians also helps to support the health and wellbeing of Queenslanders.

-This project will utilise a rapid review of the literature, targeted co-design workshops and a behavioural economics survey to provide insight into barriers, motivators and behavioural preferences for engaging with communications in a clinical setting.
-These three research activities are all clinician-centric and allow for triangulation of data and generation of rich insights.
+This project utilised a rapid review of the literature, targeted co-design workshops and a behavioural economics survey to provide insight into barriers, motivators and behavioural preferences for engaging with communications in a clinical setting.
+These three research activities were all clinician-centric and allowed for triangulation of data and generation of rich insights.

 - Professor Rebekah Russell-Bennett

 - Dr Jacquie McGraw